syssi/esphome-zb-gw03/docs/router.md

 #### 9. Enable the "Pairing Mode"
   - Goto the ESPHome device in Home Assistant and turn the "Enable Pairing Mode" switch on

-#### 10. The Router can be paired now with your Zigbee Coordinator.
+#### 10. The Router can be paired now with your Zigbee Coordinator

 If you use ZHA go to your Zigbee Coordinator Device and press "Add device".

 ![Paired Zigbee router](../images/zha-paired-router.png "Paired Zigbee router")